Communication protocols which change your life

 The Starfish platform

-Imagine a world where your TV satellite dish not only receives signals – but also transmits them.
-The opportunities that open up for broadcasting operators would be many and varied: from audience measurement to subscriber management, from live interaction to integrating social networks with home automation systems.
-All this is and much more is already possible with MBI’s Starfish!
+Imagine a world where your TV satellite dish not only receives signals, but also transmits them.
+This would open up many and varied opportunities for broadcasting operators: from calculating audiences to managing subscribers, from interaction live in social networks to integration with home automation systems.
+Using our communication protocols, all this is already possible with Starfish!

 Antenna Mapping System (AMS)